 Mostly you will find twin-basis accommodation along the trails.
 There is a single room, but they as well have twin beds with some other furniture like a small table or a chair.
 The size of the room, quality, cleanliness, and furnishing mostly differ in various tea houses and lodges.

 Rooms here are not facilitated with any kind of heating services/things.
 There is a lack of electricity and fuel for conducting and using any heating things and services.
-So, it is most to carry sleeping bag beforehand.
+So, it is most to carry a sleeping bag beforehand.

-You will be served all meals of the day at tea house while you are trekking Everest Base Camp Trail.
-Not that you will be served all meal at the same tea houses.
-You will be served dinner and breakfast at the same tea house where you stayed the night while for lunch your guide will find the appropriate tea house while hiking towards next destination.
+You will be served all meals of the day at the tea house while you are trekking Everest Base Camp Trail.
+Not that you will be served all meals at the same tea houses.
+You will be served dinner and breakfast at the same tea house where you stayed the night while for lunch your guide will find the appropriate tea house while hiking towards the next destination.

-You will also find some toilets like a hut with some hole dug for littering.
+You will also find some toilets like a hut with some holes dug for littering.
 And the most important thing is you need to carry toilet paper by yourself.
-Most of the tea houses will not be able to provide you with the toilet paper so it's better to carry your own.
+Most of the tea houses will not be able to provide you with toilet paper so it's better to carry your own.

 You need to be extra careful and should always be careful about being hygienic.
 You can carry hand sanitizer and toilet papers of your own this way you can assure yourself you are not getting infected or anything.
 Only the toilets and bathrooms at very high-altitude tea houses have these small problems but you can get well-facilitated toilets and bathrooms until you reach a very high altitude.

 Now, we have described everything we have known and gathered information about tea houses and lodges on the Everest Base Camp trail.
-If you want to Know more about the itinerary and map you can visit Everest Base Camp Trek Detailed Itinerary and Everest Base Camp Trek Map.
+If you want to know more about the itinerary and map you can visit Everest Base Camp Trek Detailed Itinerary and Everest Base Camp Trek Map.